 Take part in an interactive introduction to the Legislative Theatre methodology, for practitioners, activists, and policymakers, and anyone seeking new ways to inject accessibility, creativity and joyfulness into decision-making and systems change.
 The hands-on workshop will be followed by an open dialogue between Legislative Theatre practitioners and LSE global health researchers, sharing outcomes from recent projects and investigating how Legislative Theatre could help communities collectively imagine and build a better, healthier future in the face of the climate crisis.

 This event is part of the LSE Festival: Visions for the Future running from Monday 16 to Saturday 21 June 2025, with a series of events exploring the threats and opportunities of the near and distant future, and what a better world could look like.
-Booking for all Festival events will open on Monday 19 May.

 The event is co-hosted by the Atlantic Fellows for Social and Economic Equity, the Global Health Initiative, and the LSE Department of Health Policy.